tarun91vas/node-chat/readme.md

     http://localhost:8080/

 > **HEADS UP!**
-> Open client in more than one windows/tabs to chat.
+> Open client in more than one window/tab to chat.

+##### Issues
+	1. Prompts more than once for username on joining chatroom